Zhang Zhidong: Modernization of China's military

 After China's defeat in the Sino-French War in 1885, Zhang was said to reflect on the events of the war and expressed his desire to establish a modern military to match up to that of the Western forces in a memorial to the throne.
 Upon Zhang's reflection, the weaknesses of traditional Chinese troops were identified in comparison with the Western troops, which had better firepower, mobility, and individual combat capability.
 When Zhang created the Guangdong Military Academy, also known as Guangdong Naval and Military Officers Academy, and the Guangdong Victorious Army (廣勝軍), he set physical admission standards high and hired German officers as instructors to address the weaknesses of the Chinese troops.
 Specifically, in modernizing the troops in Guangdong, Zhang made newly trained troops to be "the nucleus" of newer troops, passing the training unit to unit.
-In addition, Zhang synthesized Chinese traditional learning and Western military learning in Guangdong Military Academy under his guiding principle of ti-yong(體用), which stresses Chinese traditional values and deems Western imports to be for practical uses only.
-He also established the Hubei Military Academy (湖北學堂) in 1896, where he employed instructors from the Guangdong Academy.
+In addition, Zhang synthesized Chinese traditional learning and Western military learning in Guangdong Military Academy under his guiding principle of tiyong (體用), which stresses Chinese traditional values and deems Western imports to be for practical uses only.
+Seeking to industrialize for the sake of China's defense, he ordered an iron-and-steel smelting plant from England.
+This came with issues as Zhang was not intimately familiar with the processes of metallurgy; Zhang was not previously aware of the availability of ores for said plant, nor was the plant located near a coal-mining area.
+The plant began production in 1894.
+The losses stemming from the misstep were substantial, leading to some political ridicule.
+Zhang also established the Hubei Military Academy (湖北學堂) in 1896, where he employed instructors from the Guangdong Academy.
 The majority of the staff were Chinese.
 He also hired some German officers as instructors.